 The most difficult child support cases to pursue are those in which the parent who does not have custody of the child(ren) lives in one state and the child(ren) and the custodial parent live in another.

-Although state enforcement agencies must cooperate with each other in handling requests for assistance, the reality is that it is not a simple matter for one state to enforce automatically the court orders of another state.
+Although state enforcement agencies must cooperate with each other in handling requests for assistance, the reality is that it is not a simple matter for one state to automatically enforce the court orders of another state.

 Every state has a unique court system with varying laws, practices and traditions.
 Matters of family law have traditionally been considered to belong to states and local governments, and, in general, citizens fall under the personal jurisdiction of the courts where they live.

 Interstate wage withholding can be used to enforce a support order in another state if the non-custodial parent's employer is known.
 When this is the case, weeks of waiting for court dates in the other state can be eliminated.
-With interstate wage withholding, the Office of Child Support Services office in the state where the custodial parent lives will send a wage withholding order directly to the non-custodial parent's employer.
+With interstate wage withholding, the Office of Child Support Services in the state where the custodial parent lives will send a wage withholding order directly to the non-custodial parent's employer.
 The order does not have to go through the obligor's state court as it would if the enforcement action was requested to that state under the UIFSA law or under an interstate Office of Child Support Services petition.
 Because state laws vary, you will need to ask your child support agent whether this technique will work in your case.

 All states have an office called "Central Registry", to receive incoming interstate child support cases and petitions.
-They are responsible to review them to make sure that the information provided is complete, to distribute them to the right local office and to reply to status inquiries from child support offices in other states.
+They are responsible to review them in order to make sure that the information provided is complete, to distribute them to the right local office, and to reply to status inquiries from child support offices in other states.
 Standard forms are available to make it easier for child support agents to find the information they need to enforce a case, and for them to be sure they are supplying enough information for another state to enforce their case.